Feature request #21279

 Fixing this bug will save hours of processing, energy and might be even some kittens.

-#5 Updated by Tobias Wendorff 11 months ago
+#5 Updated by Tobias Wendorff almost 4 years ago

 Giovanni Manghi wrote: